Leveraging Analytic Gradients in Provably Safe Reinforcement Learning: METHOD

-Since they are all non-zero and the Jacobian is a square matrix, it has full rank. \end{IEEEproof} While the ray mask propagates gradient components in the mapping direction, they are still diminished.
-This reduction is most obvious in the scenario, where the feasible and safe action set are spheres with coinciding centres and radii $r_{\mathcal{A}} > r_{\mathcal{A}_s}$, and the coordinate system is already spherical and centred.
+Regarding smoothness, the ray mask safeguard is of class $C^1$ almost everywhere, except for the safe set edges and for the $\epsilon$-sphere around the safe action set centre $\mathcal{A}_\epsilon = \{a \in \mathcal{A}_s \mid \norm{a - c_{\mathcal{A}_s}} = \epsilon\}$.
+As in boundary projection, we employ any element from the Clarke subdifferentiable \cite{Clarke} at these edges.
+The Jacobian of a ray mask has full rank, wherever $g_\text{RM}$ is differentiable.
+Consequently, a ray mask satisfies \Cref{prop:3} almost everywhere. \begin{theorem} Let \(\mathcal{A}_s\) be convex, $g_\text{RM}$ differentiable and $\norm{a - c_{\mathcal{A}_s}} > \epsilon$.
+Then, the Jacobian of any ray mask as in \Cref{eq:generalised_rm} has full rank. \end{theorem} We present the proof in \Cref{app:ray_mask_jacobian_rank}.
+While the ray mask propagates gradients in the mapping direction, they are still diminished for the linear mapping.
+This reduction is particularly obvious for the linear mapping function in the scenario where the feasible and safe action set are spheres with coinciding centres and radii $r_{\mathcal{A}} > r_{\mathcal{A}_s}$, and the coordinate system is already spherical and centred.
 In this scenario, the Jacobian in \Cref{eq:ray_gradient} reduces to

 which has a trivial eigenspace, as the Jacobian is diagonal.
-Consequently, the upstream gradient is only modified in the mapping direction by the factor $\frac{r_{\mathcal{A}}}{r_{\mathcal{A}_s}} < 1$.
-We summarise the properties of the safeguards in \Cref{tab:safeguards}.
+Consequently, the upstream gradient is only modified in the mapping direction by the factor $\frac{r_{\mathcal{A}_s}}{r_{\mathcal{A}}} < 1$. \\ Contrary to the boundary projection safeguard, the ray mask applies to all actions, including safe actions.
+Moreover, the linear mapping distance decreases only linearly with the distance to the safe centre, as the partial derivative is constant in $\lambda_a$: This means that safe actions far from the centre are also substantially altered, therefore \Cref{prop:4} is not firmly adhered to.

+In regard to \Cref{prop:5} and computational complexity, the actual application of the ray mask in \Cref{eq:generalised_rm} is negligible, as it is a closed-form expression.
+However, computing the safe boundary \Cref{cvx:boundary} is a linear program, since \Cref{constraint:boundary} has to be considered through \Cref{eq:point_containment} or \Cref{eq:set_containment}, depending on the availability of the safe action set.
+A specified safe action set provides the safe centre.
+However, for derived safe action sets, as in \Cref{eq:safe_action_set}, the approximations can be costly.
+For linearised dynamics, the zonotopic approach is a conic program, while the orthogonal approximation requires the solution of one quadratic program.